DG1001/VisoLingua/visolingua-go/README.md

 ### WebView2 error on Windows
 Download and install: https://go.microsoft.com/fwlink/p/?LinkId=2124703

-## Why Choose Go?

-**Choose Go if:**
-- ✅ You prefer Go's simple syntax over Rust
-- ✅ You want faster build times
-- ✅ Binary size of 12 MB is acceptable
-- ✅ You're comfortable with ~1s startup time
+## Which Version Should You Use?

+**⚠️ Do NOT choose the Go version** - it has critical bugs and doesn't work properly.

 **Choose Rust if:**
+- ✅ You want a working, production-ready native binary
-- You need the absolute smallest binary (~8 MB)
+- ✅ You need the absolute smallest binary (~8 MB)
-- You need the fastest startup (~0.5s)
+- ✅ You need the fastest startup (~0.5s)
-- You're okay with longer build times
+- ✅ Screen capture needs to work reliably

 **Choose Python if:**
+- ✅ You need a working, tested implementation
-- You need to iterate quickly
+- ✅ You need to iterate/modify quickly
-- Binary size doesn't matter
+- ✅ Binary size doesn't matter
-- You don't want to learn Go/Rust

-All three versions have **identical features**!
+- ✅ You're comfortable with Python runtime

+**The Go version is currently non-functional** due to screen capture issues.